ArnauMontagud/DockerCollection/README.md

     docker run --rm -ti -p 8787:8787 arnaumontagud/logical_modelling_pipeline

-At this point, you will be able to use the terminal to run all the steps of the tutorial.
-In the steps in which you need to run R, run command
+At this point, you will be able to use the terminal to run all the tutorial.
+In the parts in which you need to run R, run command

     /init